-You can manage your account on the go through our mobile app which is downloadable on any ios or android device.
-It's quick and easy to set up your direct debit, make payments and access all areas of your account on the go.
+You can manage your account on the go through our mobile app which you can download from the App and Play stores.
+It's quick and easy to set up your Direct Debit, make payments and access all areas of your account.